holoviz/panel/doc/tutorials/intermediate/reusable_components.md

 ## Recap

-We have learned how to structure our code to make it easily reusable and avoid callback hell.
+We have learned how to structure our components to make them easily reusable and avoid callback hell.

 We should now be able to write `Parameterized` and `Viewer` classes that encapsulate multiple components.